kwu14victor/PostFocus/README.md

 # PostFocus
-Post acquisition focus restoration pipeline
+Post-acquisition focus restoration pipeline
+Update of requirements and docstrings is on the way